The Quiet Thread

 -Carlos

 At Easter, we also bring out our knitted eggs.
-This year, we are putting our full collection on sale — all the eggs from our book Easter Knits, in every colour we love.
+This year, we are putting our full collection of digital patterns on sale — all the eggs in every colour we love.
 You will find them in our shop.
 We wish you good snow, a good crime novel, and a very happy Easter wherever you are celebrating.

 Fjellvettreglene — The Norwegian Mountain Code